 Voodoo Music + Arts Experience

 On Halloween weekend, Voodoo Music + Arts Experience takes over City Park’s festival grounds from Oct.
-28-30.
-The music lineup includes big names like G-Eazy, Arcade Fire, and Band of Horses, so come “Worship the Music” with other music fans in NOLA.
-Ticket prices range from $70 for one day to $155 for a three day pass.
+26-28.
+The music lineup includes big names like Childish Gambino, Mumford and Sons, and Arctic Monkeys, so come “Worship the Music” with other music fans in NOLA.
+Ticket prices range from $75 for one day to $155 for a three-day pass.

 LGBT Halloween in NOLA

 The whole city of New Orleans loves Halloween, but the LGBT community’s celebration has always been a centerpiece.
-This year’s theme is Pirate’s Revenge: The Curse of Jean Lafitte.
 Expect handmade costumes, dancing and drinking in the streets, DJ parties, local entertainment, and a second line parade.

-There’s no question that Boudin, Bourbon, and Beer is a winning combination.
-This festival was created by Emeril Lagasse and takes place on Nov.
-4 in Champion’s Square.
+There’s no question that Boudin, Bourbon & Beer is a winning combination.
+This festival was created by Chef Emeril Lagasse and takes place on Nov.
+9 in Champion’s Square.
 Many of New Orleans’ best chefs participate, and beer is provided by Abita with bourbon by Buffalo Trace.
-Admission is $99, and proceeds go to the Emeril Lagasse Foundation, which supports life skills development, culinary training, and educational programs.
+Admission is $135 and includes all food and drinks.
+Proceeds go to the Emeril Lagasse Foundation, which supports life skills development, culinary training, and educational programs.

-A whole festival dedicated to gumbo: what’s not to love?
+A whole festival dedicated to gumbo – what’s not to love?
 Come sample the many versions of one of NOLA’s signature dishes at this free festival.
-The Treme Creole Gumbo Festival combines live music with a variety of gumbo styles (including a vegan version) over the weekend of Nov.
-12 and 13.
+The Tremé Creole Gumbo Festival combines live music with a variety of gumbo styles (including a vegan version) over the weekend of Nov.
+17 and 18.

 Hot coffee with chicory

 I love iced coffee, but there’s something so satisfying about sipping New Orleans-style coffee with chicory on a cool fall morning.
-Try a classic New Orleans cafe au lait at Cafe du Monde or Morning Call, or check out one of NOLA’s newer coffee shops!
+Try a classic New Orleans cafe au lait at Cafe du Monde, or check out one of NOLA’s newer coffee shops!

 Bayou Classic gives football fans one more reason to rejoice.
 This face-off between Grambling and Southern, two historically black universities, takes place on Saturday, Nov.
-26 this year and is accompanied by a whole weekend of festivities including career seminars, a parade, and a battle of the bands.
+24 this year and is accompanied by a whole weekend of festivities including career seminars, a parade, and the epic battle of the bands.